Beyond Boston

 Peabody Essex Museum

-Salem indoor culture anchor
+Salem indoor culture centerpiece

 It gives Salem a serious museum plan when weather or crowd timing changes the route.